 The following Teacher Education Academy program includes on-site Dual Enrollment course work beginning in 9th grade with students earning up to 18 college credits.
-These courses are taught by adjunct instructors from Palm Beach Community College on the Palm Beach Lakes Campus.
+These courses are taught by adjunct instructors from Palm Beach Community College on the Palm Beach Lakes campus.
 Students who complete this program are offered a Palm Beach School District contract upon completion of their teaching degree.
-In addition to the eligibility criteria, students must have a 3.0 GPA for Dual Enrollment.
+All students applying to this program must meet the following eligibility criteria: 3.0 GPA for Dual Enrollment.
+3 Favorable Teacher Recommendations.